nitya-balaji/customer-segmentation/README.md

 ### Cluster 1 — Low-Income Young Families

 **Cluster Description:**
-- Lowest income of all segments (~$31K) and very low average spend (~$119)
+- Lowest income of all segments ($31K) and very low average spend ($119)
-- Despite visiting the website more than any other segment (6.8×/month), they have the lowest purchase conversion rate
+- Despite visiting the website more than any other segment (6.8x/month), they have the lowest purchase conversion rate
-- Roughly 75% are parents, mostly with younger children, in smaller households (~2.4 people)
+- Roughly 75% are parents, mostly with younger children, in smaller households (around 2.4 people)
 - Minimal campaign engagement with nearly zero promotions accepted on average

 **Recommended Approach:**